IslandViewPTA/islandview-pta-site/content/news/2020-11-newsletter.md

 Meals on Wheels is collecting artwork for the seniors they assist and this month they're looking for Thanksgiving-themed artwork.
 If you or your student are able to share some original, seasonal artwork, please drop it off to the Senior Center on xx.

+{{< fig src="camera-1.jpg" align="center" class="max-w-xs" >}}

+## YEARBOOK

+This is another year our kids won't forget! **Calling all photos of Island View students returning to in-person learning, remote learning, bus stop, etc. Share those snapshots from Nov 2 and Nov 9!**

+Please email your photos to [**yearbook@islandviewpta.org**](mailto:yearbook@islandviewpta.org).
+In the email please include your students’ names, grades, and teachers.

+We’ll do our best to make sure everyone is included.
+Thank you!

 ## Box Tops help Island View!

 {{< fig src="boxtopics1_novdec.jpg" align="center" class="max-w-xs" >}}